Fighting rages across Gaza amid revival of truce talks

 CAIRO: Israeli strikes killed 77 Palestinians in Gaza in the past 24 hours, health authorities said on Sunday, as Egypt hosted an Israeli delegation for a new round of talks in a bid to secure a truce with Gaza’s Hamas rulers.

-The Israeli military said it killed a senior Islamic Jihad fighter in a strike on a command centre in the courtyard of the Al-Aqsa Hospital in central Gaza.
+The Israeli military said it killed a senior Islamic Jihad militant in a strike on a command centre in the courtyard of the Al-Aqsa Hospital in central Gaza.
+It did not mention his name or rank.

-“The command centre and terrorists were struck precisely, intended on minimising harm to uninvolved civilians in the area of the hospital,” the military said.
+“The command centre and terrorists were struck precisely, the military said, adding it was intended to minimise “harm to uninvolved civilians in the area of the hospital”.
 “The Al-Aqsa Hospital building was not damaged and its functioning was not affected.”

-There was no immediate comment from Islamic Jihad, a group and ally of Hamas.
+There was no immediate comment from Islamic Jihad, a militant group and ally of Hamas.

 Palestinian health officials and Hamas media said the strike hit several tents inside the Al-Aqsa Hospital, killing four people and wounding several, including five journalists.